 To finish, two different types of legend, each of which shows a wolf or werewolf acting out of character.
 The first comes from Lady Wilde’s Ancient Legends, and is a variation on the story of Androcles and the Lion.
 It features a man named Connor who was searching for some missing cattle and became lost.
 He found a house and knocked on the door, but it turned out to be full of werewolves.

 Connor was first angry, then afraid.
 However, it turned out he had removed a thorn that had stuck in a little wolf, and now the grown beast remembered him with gratitude.
 He had dinner with them, and slept, but when he woke in the morning everything was gone.
 (Just like in fairy stories.)
 A wolf trotted up with new cows for him, and he realized it was the one he had helped.

 The other involves two saints and another, legendary, figure who were all suckled by wolves, like Romulus and Remus.
-The saints were Ailbe and Ciwa, as was Barre, who was an ancestor of Amairgen, the ollamh of the Milesians.
+The saints were Ailbe and Ciwa, and the legendary figure Barre, who was an ancestor of Amairgen, the ollamh of the Milesians.